ShiyiWang25/Forward_Simulator_for_HIV_evolution/README.md

   * In each generation, individual genomes go through 4 steps sequentially: mutation, recombination, fitness calculation, and replication.

 * The simulator stops in either of the 2 conditions (Figure B):
-  1. Simulated viral rebound: the size of the simulated population exceed a given threshold, e.g., 150,000 genomes
+  1. Simulated viral rebound: the size of the simulated population exceeds a given threshold, e.g., 30,000 genomes
   2. Simulated viral suppression: the size of the simulated population is continuously lower than a given threshold, e.g., 100 genomes, for at least 3 generations.

 * We designed linkages by generating co-variant mutation pairs composed of synthetic DRM and synthetic compensatory mutations in a 1-to-1 relationship.